 Basketball is a popular sport and it is played all over the world.
-Whether the Olympics or the FIBA World Cup, basketball gathers lots of fans and most of them cheer their national teams.
+Whether the Olympics or the FIBA World Cup, basketball gathers lots of fans and most of them cheer their national teams both on court and off court with offers like the legendary codigo bonus bet365.
 Basketball also has plenty of popular leagues all over the world, the NBA being one of the most popular ones, not to mention the various European leagues.

 It is worth noting, however, that when people talk about basketball, they most often think about men’s basketball.
 Women’s basketball is often overlooked which is something that needs remedying.
 Here is a brief history of women’s basketball.